Grading and Homework Policy

-Requests for assignments for an absent student must be received before noon the day of the student’s absence.
+Requests for assignments for an absent student must be received before noon on the day of the student’s absence.
 Teachers will not be interrupted while teaching to produce student assignments.
 The assignments will be available for pick up in the office the following morning.
-Since hands on learning, collaborative activities, and many projects can not be made up at home, learning packets may be used as make-up when necessary.
+Since hands-on learning, collaborative activities, and many projects can not be made up at home, learning packets may be used as make-up when necessary.
 Special consideration will be given in the case of an extended absence due to injury or chronic illness.

-The following are grade/subject specific expectations for the completion and grading of homework:
+The following are grade/subject-specific expectations for the completion and grading of homework:

 - Homework will be reviewed by the teacher to ensure students have an understanding of the material.
 Grades will not be taken on daily homework; however, completion of homework will be factored when reporting a student’s work habit grade.